Bucks County Playhouse

 The Bucks County Playhouse is located in New Hope, Pennsylvania.

-When the Hope Mills burned in 1790, the grist mills were rebuilt as the New Hope Mills, by Benjamin Parry.
+When the Hope Mills burned in 1790, Benjamin Parry rebuilt the grist mills as the New Hope Mills.
 The town was renamed for the mills.

-The building was saved from demolition in the 1930s purchased and run, by a group including playwrights Moss Hart and Kenyon Nicholson.
-Renovations converting the building into a theatre began in 1938.
-The first show opened there on July 1 1939, Springtime for Henry featuring Edward Everett Horton.
+The building was saved from demolition in the 1930s.
+It was purchased and run by a group of people including playwrights Moss Hart and Kenyon Nicholson.
+Renovations converting the building into a theater began in 1938.
+The first production at the new Bucks County Playhouse was Springtime for Henry featuring Edward Everett Horton.
+It opened on July 1, 1939.

 The Bucks County Playhouse became a summer theater.
 It was the starting point for many actors and became a place where plays slated for Broadway were tried out.
-Neil Simon's Barefoot in the Park had its premiere at the theater in 1963, starring Robert Redford and Elizabeth Ashley.
-Other notable actors who performed at the theater over the years include Bela Lugosi, Dick Van Dyke, Tyne Daly, Grace Kelly, Angela Lansbury, and Walter Matthau.
+Neil Simon's Barefoot in the Park, starring Robert Redford and Elizabeth Ashley, had its premiere at the theater in 1963.

 The Bucks County Playhouse Conservancy, a public/private partnership, raised sufficient funds to regain the property following a 2010 foreclosure.
 Following an extensive renovation, the theater reopened on July 2, 2012.